On a spectral sequence for the cohomology of infinite loop spaces: Simplicial Commutative -Algebras

 \begin{thm} There is a simplicial model category structure on the category of simplicial augmented graded commutative $\F$-algebras where a morphism is a weak equivalence or fibration if the underlying map of simplicial sets is a weak equivalence or Kan fibration. \end{thm}

+\begin{remark} For us \emph{graded} will mean $\mathbb{N}$-graded rather than $\mathbb{Z}$-graded.
+To avoid confusion, let us also mention that we de not require that a graded $\F$-algebra $A$ has $A_{0} = \F$, as is sometimes assumed in the literature. \end{remark}

-\begin{remark} Since a simplicical graded commutative $\F$-algebra is a simplicial group, a morphism $f \colon A \to B$ is a fibration \IFF{} the induced map $A \to B \times_{\pi_{0}B} \pi_{0}A$ is surjective.
+\begin{remark} Since a simplicial graded commutative $\F$-algebra is a simplicial group, a morphism $f \colon A \to B$ is a fibration \IFF{} the induced map $A \to B \times_{\pi_{0}B} \pi_{0}A$ is surjective.
 In particular, every object is fibrant. \end{remark}

-\begin{propn} This model structure on simplicial augmented graded commutative $\F$-algebras is proper. \end{propn} \begin{proof} This follows from the properness criterion of \cite[Theorem 9.1]{RezkSimplAlg}, since polynomial algebras are flat and thus tensoring with them preserves weak equivalences. \end{proof}
+\begin{thm}[Rezk] This model structure on simplicial augmented graded commutative $\F$-algebras is proper. \end{thm} \begin{proof} This follows from the properness criterion of \cite[Theorem 9.1]{RezkSimplAlg}, since polynomial algebras are flat and thus tensoring with them preserves weak equivalences. \end{proof}

-We now recall Miller's description of the cofibrations in this model category; for another description, see \cite[Theorem 7.1]{RezkSimplAlg}. \begin{defn} A morphism $f \colon A \to B$ is \defterm{almost-free} if for every $n \ge 0$ there is a subspace $V_{n} \subseteq IB_{n}$ and maps
+We now recall Miller's description of the cofibrations in this model category: \begin{defn} A morphism $f \colon A \to B$ of simplicial augmented commutative $\F$-algebras is \defterm{almost-free} if for every $n \ge 0$ there is a subspace $V_{n}$ of the augmentation ideal $IB_{n}$ and maps